 - Kinetic analysis of radioligand binding.

-- Mapping signal transduction pathways.
+- Mapping gene regulatory networks and signal transduction pathways.

 - Generation of transgenic species.